 What is at stake?

 There is no compelling evidence that academy conversion is raising standards in England’s schools yet university participation could be seen as legitimating the policy.
-Although some might prefer a university to alternative sponsors, there is no evidence that universities make good sponsors (the worst performing trust and university engagement in the academies programme introduces specific threats.
+Although some might prefer a university to alternative sponsors, there is no evidence that universities make good sponsors (the worst performing trust in the country is university led) and university engagement in the academies programme introduces specific threats.

 Simply put, academic integrity is undermined by a vested interest in a contested government policy; a commitment to growth of a MAT could result in pressure on schools to convert; and a university’s vested interest in particular schools could disadvantage other schools.